This post may contain affiliate links. Please read my disclosure.

 You can also serve this Instant Pot Creamy Coq Au Vin over potatoes, polenta, spaghetti, etc. But I personally think it’s best over egg noodles.

 Once you take your first bite, you will be amazed at the flavors you created in just 30 minutes!

 Cooking with my Instant Pot has been awesome.
 Check out some of these other great Instant Pot recipes:

 Did you make this Instant Pot Creamy Coq au Vin?
 Leave a comment below and let me know how it turned out!

 Instant Pot Coq Au Vin

 - Heat a cast iron skillet over medium high heat and add the chicken thighs.
 Brown on both sides, about 3 minutes per side, until skin is crisp and browned.

 - OPTION: Brown the chicken right in the Instant Pot.

-- Place the chicken in the Instant Pot on the saute setting.
-Once it starts to sizzle, add the onions and garlic.
+- Place the chicken in the Instant Pot (or keep it there depending on how you browned it) on the saute setting.
+Add the onions and garlic.

-- Let cook for 2-3 minutes.
+- Let it cook for 2-3 minutes.
 Then add the brandy.